lorep89/ORB/README.txt

 To create your interface service you can edit the service header and cpp files located in Autogen/inc and Autogen/imp folders respectively

+note: in the test folder there are 2 example of service implementation relative to the interfaces (Car and Plane) of the test

 ----------------------------------------------------------------------
 Once your services are ready, you can compile an interface running the below command from Autogen folder: